WSD Ascend Chromebook FAQs

 Chromebooks will be individually labeled with a unique number ID.
 Additionally, each device will be labeled with a bar code containing information about the device.
 Any labels placed on the Chromebook when issued must remain on the Chromebook.
 No additional permanent markings of any kind (stickers, skins, engraving, permanent ink pen, tape, etc.) shall be placed on the Chromebook at any time.
 While the devices are issued to students, they are still district-owned property.
 Additional permanent markings on the device will be considered vandalism.

-Can the Chromebooks leave the school?
+Can Chromebooks leave the school?

 Will charging stations be available at school?

-Students are expected to charge their Chromebooks nightly at home and bring them to school fully charged.
+High school and junior high students are expected to charge their Chromebooks nightly at home and bring them to school fully charged.
 They may be able to charge the Chromebook in the library throughout the day.

 What if a Wi-Fi connection is not available?